In 2011, tuition for full-time College of the Siskiyous students was $1,380 a year for in-state students and $11,340 a year for out-of-state students.

-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students owe way less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make thecost of college more manageable until after graduation.
+Remember, the displayed price of tuition does not always tell the full story.
+Many students find the actual cost of college is much less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make thecost of college feel more doable until you're done with college.

-Attending a college where you are eligible for in-state tuition can save on the total cost of attending college.
-Be sure to verify your state's guidelines for how to qualify for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Take the time to verify your state's guidelines for how to qualify for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on where you live.
+There may be other criteria too, depending on where you live.

 College of the Siskiyous has the same tuition for international students as for those from out of state.

-International students usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or College of the Siskiyous-specific grants, scholarships, and other funding opportunities..
-International students who demonstrate financial need may qualify for the following types of financial support at College of the Siskiyous:
+International students usually do not qualify for for loans or grants from the U.S. government, but should research private or school-specific aid and scholarships.
+International students with need may qualify for the following types of financial support at College of the Siskiyous:

 •On-campus jobs •Loans from outsideCollege of the Siskiyous •College of the Siskiyous-specific loans •College of the Siskiyous-specific scholarships •International Students Tuition Waivers